AUTUMN IN THE PARKS OF THE REGION OF MADRID

 Discover with us some parks in the region to enjoy this season of the year.
 Will you join us?
 From here we encourage you to walk through the parks of the region, to enjoy a wonderful day, although it is also possible to know virtually some parks of the capital thanks to the initiative 'Living the parks

-Although green spaces are currently closed and cannot be visited, now it is possible to take a virtual tour of some of Madrid's parks, thanks to the initiative 'Vivir los parques'.
-This is a collaboration agreement between the Asociación Española de Parques y Jardines Públicos (AEPJP) and the Madrid City Council that allows you to explore these places in 3D, through any device with Internet connection.
+'.
+This is a collaboration agreement between the Spanish Association of Public Parks and Gardens (AEPJP) and the Madrid City Council that allows you to explore these places in 3D, through any device with internet connection.

-However, below we propose you a brief list of our favourites, so that as soon as possible, you can visit them if you have not already done so:
+However, here is a brief list of our favorites, so that you can check them out if you haven't already done so:

-In the Alameda de Osuna is located this green space worth visiting and even more if it fits in spring.
-An authentic jewel designed by one of the French landscapers inspired by the gardens of Versailles, which has the typical elements of a romantic garden: labyrinth, bandstands, and ponds.
-'El Capricho' is characterized by the woods of lilac and trees of love that give the park a wonderful colour.
+In the Alameda de Osuna is this green space worth visiting.
+A real gem designed by one of the French landscape designers inspired by the gardens of Versailles, which has the typical elements of a romantic garden: labyrinth, temples, follies and ponds.
+'El Capricho

 La Quinta de los Molinos